I Thought I Was Done Changing Careers. I Was Wrong.

 Prizes

-Anybody who submits a comparison photo of even just a single treated plant vs. a non-treated plant will receive a 50% discount on their next purchase up to a 3-quart bundle, and the three top photo entrants will receive a one-year supply!
+Anybody who submits a comparison photo of even just a single treated plant vs. a non-treated plant will receive a 50% discount on their next purchase, up to a 3-quart bundle, and the three top photo entrants will receive a one-year supply!

 Please include documentation of the dates of soil spraying, planting, foliar spraying, and the date each photo was taken.
-Most importantly, please document what combinations of Primora Bio, Primora Char, and/or Primora Nourish your plants were or were not treated with.
+Most importantly, please document what combinations of Primora Bio, Primora Char, and/or Primora Nourish that your plants were or were not treated with.

 Invitation For Research Opportunities